xmengkinaxis/CPP/System Design Interview Checklist.md

 Benefit: Low latency (real time)

-# 3. System API design in CRUD (Create/paste/post, Read/get, Update/put, Delete)
+# 3. System API design in CRUD (Create/paste/post, Read/get, Update/put, Delete) + Search
 The goal of the APIs is to make as much as clean & simple as possible to be simple to understand for everybody.
 A simple common way is making CRUDs. <br>
 Establish the exact contract expected from the system and ensure if we haven't gotten any requirements wrong.  <br>
 Remember to use always a key for secure authentication; throttle users based on their allocated quota. <br>